tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 14\157 Adding th basket component function
-- Add the increment\decrement function to the basket
+Section 14\158 Hooking the product detail component to the basket